robostop/bespoke-django/README.md

 # bespoke-django
 Web app built in Python on Django framework.
 A project where each invited user will have their own unique app and page experience.
+Users are by invite only and each django app is specificallly built for their individual use.
+Userbase is very limited and never more than 10 users would use the site.
+All authenticated users will have their unique database tables within the same database.
+A common area for users to interact with eachother may be added in the future.